oskarsinger/hosinger/weekly_progress.md

         * **Possible problem formulations with possible methodologies.**
             * Non-linear CCA
                 * Measure-transform functions
+                    * For now, pre-compute measure-transform parameters, then plug into CCA.
+Later, simultaneously learn both.
                     * Need to find best way to learn measure-transform functions.
 For now just try SGD.
 Maybe get more sophisticated later.
                 * Kernelization
                     * Can this be scaled?
 Maybe use random matrix approximations?
             * Time-varying CCA
                 * Need to set up a state space model and formulate the dynamic programming problem.
             * Graph CCA
-                * Start with a graph where each node is an instance (with internal structure between multiple modalities represented by a graphical model), and each
+                * Start with a graph where each node is an instance (with internal structure between multiple modalities represented by a graphical model), and each edge represents dependency that results in a consistency constraint.
+End up solving an SDP-type problem for a non-convex objective function.
+Should investigate John Wright papers to see what kind of structural penalties we can impose on our objective to result in well-behaving non-convexity.
             * Asynch CCA
                 * If we choose time invariance, this can be done with something like Hogwild.
                 * Can we do time-varying CCA with asynchronous, stochastic updates?